coppX/C-Note/basic/memory_management.md

 ![](images/2021-02-25-222217_673x485_scrot.png)

-Cookie used to record the size of memory blocks, pad for, just paddinng, for the size of memory blocks must be a multiple to 16.
+Cookies are used to record the size of memory blocks, pad for, just paddinng, for the size of memory blocks must be a multiple to 16.

 > Cookie: Why 00000041?
 >